fac-members/fac-slides/src/slides/tfb-showcase.md

 ---

-In March, we collaborated with New Philanthropy Capital on My Best Life Phase 2, involving a series of fully-online collaborative design sprints with three youth charities.
+In March 2020, we collaborated with New Philanthropy Capital on My Best Life Phase 2, involving a series of fully-online collaborative design sprints with three youth charities.

 ---

-Then in May 2020, we applied our learnings from previous engagements to the Collaborative Digital Training programme with CAST.
+Then in May, we applied our learnings from previous engagements to the Collaborative Digital Training programme with CAST.

 This programme consolidated our experience of using the design, test and build process as a way to foster collaborative working between charities.